 Parameter name: authority.

-You can see below for the reference
+You can see below for reference

 Why this Error?

-Now, I have Published the Azure Function to the Azure Portal.
-After that, when I reran the Azure Function, I got the same error in the Azure Portal because, as we all know, local.settings.json file changes will work for Our Local machine only.
-We will not get the reference of the local.settings.json file in Azure.
-So what I did was manually add all these Application settings key-value pairs for the Azure Function App.
+Now, I have published the Azure Function to the Azure Portal.
+After that, when I reran the Azure Function, I encountered the same error in the Azure Portal because, as we all know, changes to the local.settings.json file only take effect on our local machine.

-To fix this error locally in Visual Studio 2019, you need to add all the Application settings key-value pairs in your local.settings.json file along with the above Azure Function Code
+To fix this error locally in Visual Studio 2019, you need to add all the Application settings key-value pairs in your local.settings.json file along with the above Azure Function Code.

 {